-The number of acres of land in recreation areas, parks, and open space that is permanently preserved and open to the public is increasing. - Proximity to Open Space Ala As of 2013, 64% of the population of Northern New Jersey had good access to a park or public open space (defined as living within a half mile for urban dwellers and one mile for rural residents).
+The number of acres of land in recreation areas, parks, and open space that is permanently preserved and open to the public is increasing, although at a rate that has slowed in recent years. - Proximity to Open Space Ala As of 2013, 64% of the population of Northern New Jersey had good access to a park or public open space (defined as living within a half mile for urban dwellers and one mile for rural residents).